Trust Litigation Attorneys at KJM Law

 What is Trust Litigation?

 Trust litigation involves a lawsuit usually filed in the county where the trustee of a trust lives It may be in the form of a challenge to an estate plan that included a trust or it may challenge the actions of a trustee or trustees.
 A trust is a mechanism used by tax and estate planning lawyers to transfer property or assets.
 A trust in some sense is the legal equivalent to a bucket that contains assets.
 For example a trust can be formed to hold real estate or stocks, bonds, or other kinds of assets.
 The trust is created by a trustor or settlor.
 The document that creates the trust includes instructions as to how the property in the trust should be used.
 It also appoints a trustee, who is authorized to manage the trust in accordance with the instructions in the trust document.
 In a trust the trustee is instructed to manage the assets in the trust for the benefit of a beneficiary.
 As the name suggests, beneficiaries are the people who have been designated to be benefited by the assets in the trust.
-Trust litigation involves a lawsuit relating to the trust and will be a controversy regarding some combination of the settlor, trust terms, trustee, beneficiary, and the assets in the trust.
+Trust litigation involves a lawsuit relating to the trust and will be a controversy regarding some combination of the settlor, trust terms, trustee, beneficiaries, and the assets in the trust.
 Trust litigation matters are heard in probate divisions of Superior Courts in California.
 They are a form of civil (non-criminal) litigation and are often filed in state court in the county where the trustor or trustee lives, or where the trust assets are located.

 Do I Need a Trust Litigation Attorney?